algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - immediately fail unless A is a non-zero number
 - Availability: v3

+## bury n

+- Opcode: 0x45 {uint8 depth}
+- Stack: ..., A &rarr; ...
+- Replace the Nth value from the top of the stack. bury 0 fails.
+- Availability: v8

 ## popn n

 - Opcode: 0x46 {uint8 stack depth}